WWE Bad Blood (2003): Reception

 The Compaq Center had a maximum capacity of 16,285, which was reduced for Bad Blood.
 The event grossed US$500,000 in ticket sales from an attendance of 10,000—the maximum allowed.
 The event retailed as $34.95, but was offered free of charge to members of the United States armed forces who were returning from the Iraq War.
 Not counting the buys from military personnel, the event received 285,000 pay-per-view buys.
 The promotion's pay-per-view revenue was $24.7 million, which was greater than the following year's revenue of $18.5 million.
 Canadian Online Explorers professional wrestling section rated the event a four out of ten possible points.
 The main event was rated a five out of ten possible points, while the standard match between Ric Flair and Shawn Michaels rated a seven and a half out of ten possible points.
 Pro Wrestling Torch, a newsletter and wrestling website in operation since 1987, rated the event a three and a half out of ten possible points.
-Both websites criticized the fact that the pay-per-view ended twenty-five minutes before the original scheduled runtime.

 The event was released on DVD on August 18, 2003.
 The DVD was distributed by Sony Music Entertainment.
 The DVD debuted on Billboards Top Weekly DVD sales chart on September 6, 2003, reaching a peak position of second.
 The DVD remained on the chart for eight more weeks, ranking lower every week.
 The DVD finally ranked on October 25, 2003 reaching a final position of 19th.
 The DVD also received reviews from customers; the average customer rating from Amazon.com was a three out of five possible stars.